 Modern BI software has strong Data visualization functionality, playing an important role in big data and advanced analytics.

 Because of the way the human brain processes information, using charts or graphs to visualize large amounts of complex data is easier than poring over spreadsheets or reports.
 Data visualization is a quick, easy way to convey concepts in a universal manner – and you can experiment with different scenarios by making slight adjustments.

-Data visualization can also:
+Data visualization serves Business Intelligence as it can also:

-Mark Wilcock, Independent Consultant; Data Scientist
+Mark Wilcock, Independent Consultant, Data Scientist

 Anyone can make a chart, but how do you move beyond basic graphics and maps to create stunning interactive visuals that really tell a story?
 Drawing on award-winning case studies from Kiln’s portfolio, Duncan will give tips on creating rich data stories and presentation - from conception to execution.
 He will also preview Flourish - Kiln’s new data visualisation platform.

 Ian Stuart, Principal, Altis Consulting